 Nepal has an extremely challenging landscape

 Nepal is a landlocked country with a highly challenging landscape.
 Many people must make long, dangerous journeys to reach water sources.
-In the rural lowlands and mountains, water sources' distance is great, and water supplies are often polluted with naturally occurring arsenic.
+There are long distances to water sources in the rural lowlands and mountains, and water supplies are often polluted with naturally occurring arsenic.
 Open defecation also spreads diseases across living environments.